 Airbus’ CEO pointed to a “cabin equipment supplier” issue on the A350.
 They have not yet pointed any fingers for the neo program (“industrial reasons”).
 And there’s little point in doing so.

-Airbus has aggressively grown its market share in orders by effectively marketing… Continue reading
+Airbus has aggressively grown its market share in orders by effectively marketing the neo.
+It also missed a market beat by… Continue reading

 Airbus announced that its A320neo, powered by Pratt & Whitney PurePower® engines, has received joint Type Certification from the Federal Aviation Administration (FAA) and from the European Aviation Safety Agency (EASA).